INL Bureau · Office Profiles

 UN & International Forum Expertise

-Extensive knowledge of multilateral fora to leverage U.S. priorities — drafting and negotiating resolutions, securing country commitments, and deploying strategic diplomacy to block adversarial initiatives.
+Applies extensive knowledge of multilateral fora to advance U.S. priorities by drafting and negotiating resolutions, securing country commitments, and deploying strategic diplomacy to block adversarial initiatives.

 ⚖️